PedestrianDynamics/PedestrianDynamics.github.io/content/academic_update/waiting/_index.md

 ### Social Groups and Waiting Time
 In order to analyse the waiting places of passengers and their space occupancy, in the following investigations a passenger is considered as waiting with a speed less than 0.4 m/s.
 This threshold was determined through the mean speed distributions of boarding and alighting passengers.

 Previous research in the field of pedestrian dynamics highlighted the importance to consider differences between social groups and individuals, and also introduced methods to detect those in trajectory data.
-In the context of train stations, we found a lower passenger amount on weekends but a higher percentage of social group members than on working days.
+We used trajectory data collected in February 2020 (28 days) during the afternoon peak hours (4 p.m. to 7 p.m.).
+We found a lower passenger amount on weekends but a higher percentage of social group members than on working days.
 Independent of the day of the week, the most frequent group size were pairs.
 While individual passengers often wait at the sides of stairs and obstacles, social groups with a higher number of members are more likely to wait in front of the platform's entrances.
 Social groups position themselves in a way that ensures the groups communication, mainly in circles, which results in higher space requirements.
 {{< figure src="groupsize.png" caption="Waiting places of social groups and individuals. a) individuals b) groups with 2-3 members c) groups with 4-5 members d) groups with 6 and more members" >}}
 Regardless of group membership, the total waiting time influences the choice of waiting places.
 Passengers with small waiting times position themselves close to the platform entrances, while passengers with longer waiting times prefer undisturbed spaces and also use the rearward sides of stairways and obstacles.
 Further results are reported in [[2]](#Küpper2).
-{{< figure src="waitingtime.png" caption="Waiting places depending on total waiting time a) up to 2 min b) 2-5 min c) 5-10 min d) 10 min and more" >}}
+{{< figure src="waitingtime.png" caption="Waiting places depending on total waiting time a) up to 2 min b) 2-5 min c) 5-10 min d) 10 min and more.
+The waiting occupation of a certain area states the percentage of time, this area is occupied by a waiting pedestrian. " >}}

 ## Experiments